Important information about the Overseas Pharmacists' Assessment Programme (OSPAP)

 - qualified as a pharmacist outside of the European Economic Area (EEA), or

 Before applying to register as a pharmacist in Great Britain

-- an Overseas Pharmacists Assessment Programme (OSPAP)
+- an Overseas Pharmacists' Assessment Programme (OSPAP)

 - the GPhC registration assessment with a pass result